umakiyer/School_District_Analysis/README.md

 ## Background
 Analyzing the student data &amp; school district budget
-* The data file shows evidence of academic dishonesty in Math & reading scores of Thomas High schools 9th grade.
+* The data file showed evidence of academic dishonesty in Math & reading scores of Thomas High schools 9th grade.
-* The schoolboard want the school district analysis to be rerun after making null the 9th grade score for math & reading for Thomas High School.
+* The schoolboard wants the school district analysis to be rerun after making the 9th grade score for math & reading 'Null' for Thomas High School.

 ## Deliverable 1: Replaceing  Ninth-Grade Reading and Math Scores with Null ( NaN)
 * The student data file before replacing the score